corpnewt/Lavalink-Updater/README.md

 options:
-  -h, --help            show this help message and exit -c, --check-updates   only report the latest Lavalink and YouTube-Source versions (overrides all but --help) -l LAVALINK_VERSION, --lavalink-version LAVALINK_VERSION
+  -h, --help            show this help message and exit -c, --check-updates   only report the latest Lavalink and YouTube-Source versions (implies --skip-git, overrides all
+                        but --help)
+  -l LAVALINK_VERSION, --lavalink-version LAVALINK_VERSION
                         update Lavalink.jar to the passed version tag instead of "latest" if it exists (requires --force[-if-different] if passing an older version)